MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/xr/live-pc-xr015.md

 ---
-title: "XR-015: Managing Player Communication"
+title: "XR-015: Privacy and Permissions"
 description: Titles must not transmit user data or allow communication over Xbox Live when the user's privacy & online safety settings do not allow it. ms.topic: article
 keywords: windows 10, uwp, games, xbox, xbox live, policies